 Ease of Use and Cleaning

 AeroPress coffee makers are very easy to clean thanks to their design and materials.
 After popping out the puck of used grounds, just rinse your AeroPress coffee maker for a few seconds.
-You can also clean it in the top rack of your dishwasher.
+You can also clean it in the top rack of your dishwasher (or, anywhere in your dishwasher, if you have an AeroPress Clear).
 By contrast, moka pots require disassembly to clean.
 An added danger is that if you do not clean your moka pot properly, the safety valve can become clogged, leading to a potential explosion during use.

 Why I Choose AeroPress Coffee Makers: